Persistent Identifiers

 DataCite required metadata

-To mint a PID from the item edit page, click on an item and select "Edit Item."
-Navigate to the Advanced tab, and click "Mint PID."
+To mint a PID from the item editing page, navigate to the Advanced tab and click "Mint PID."

 Minting PIDs via Edit Item Advanced tab